sanniraj72/golang/README.md

-# Process of Deploying a simple api service (GoLang) using Kubernetes
+# Process of Deploying a simple api service (GoLang) using Kubernetes (Example of 'ReplicationController')

 **1.** I have created a simple api-service using go.
 That will show /home page and /countries.